-The benthic macroinvertebrate communities at the three biomonitoring sites showed essentially the opposite trends of the periphyton communities, in that densities increased at all three sites during 2008 from the lows seen in 2007.
-Mean densities of benthic invertebrates in Tributary Creek were significantly different than the Greens Creek sites, while taxonomic richness was not.
-The number of taxa per site, or taxonomic richness, was not significantly different between any of the study sites in 2008 and was notably at one of the lowest levels compared to most of the past seven years of monitoring work.
-The composition of the benthic macroinvertebrate community of the Greens Creek sites continued to be characterized by their similarities to each other and differences with Tributary Creek.
-The mean density of Aquatic Diptera in Tributary Creek samples in 2008 was greater than in previous years and in relation to the two Greens Creek sites.
-However, the overall proportion of pollution-sensitive Ephemeroptera, Plecoptera, and Trichoptera (EPT) taxa to Diptera in 2008 samples from all three sites remained high, suggesting that water quality was maintained.
+The benthic macroinvertebrate communities at the three biomonitoring sites showed essentially the opposite trends of the periphyton communities in 2009, in that densities decreased at all three sites from those seen in 2008.
+Mean densities of benthic macroinvertebrates in Tributary Creek were substantially lower than the Greens Creek sites, while taxonomic richness was not.
+Although the number of taxa per site, or taxonomic richness, was not significantly different between any of the study sites in 2009, the composition of the benthic macroinvertebrate community of the Greens Creek sites continued to be characterized by their similarities to each other and differences with Tributary Creek.
+The proportion of aquatic Diptera in Tributary Creek samples in 2009 continued to be greater in relation to the two Greens Creek sites.
+However, the overall proportion of pollution-sensitive Ephemeroptera, Plecoptera, and Trichoptera (EPT) taxa to Diptera in 2009 samples from all three sites remained high, suggesting that water quality was maintained.

-Dolly Varden (Salvelinus malma) populations in 2008 at the two Greens Creek sites were at or near the lowest documented in eight years of biomonitoring.
-Captures at Greens Creek sites had multiple size classes of fish present, although continuation of a shift to larger size classes was seen possibly to be a response to the higher stream flows at the time of sampling.
-Dolly Varden captures at Tributary Creek Site 9 in 2008 were low for the third year, with a shift to somewhat smaller size classes although those typically associated with young-of-the-year Dolly Varden were not captured at Tributary Creek Site 9 for the third year in a row.
-A very few coho salmon (Oncorhynchus kisutch) were captured at Greens Creek Below Pond D Site 54, leading to concern about fish passage over the downstream falls area.
-It is unclear from the size classes present whether any were young-of-the-year fish.
-Coho salmon captures at Tributary Creek Site 9 rebounded from 2006's low to a strong level that was several times higher than the regional average for this channel type.
-Total fish densities per square meter of wetted stream area among the three sites continued to be higher at Greens Creek Below Pond D Site 54, with Tributary Creek Site 9 having the highest densities of the three sites.
+Dolly Varden (Salvelinus malma) populations in 2009 at all three sites were significantly larger than in 2008, with the Upper Greens Creek and Tributary sites at moderate levels while the Greens Creek Below Pond D site population was still quite low.
+Captures at Greens Creek sites had multiple size classes of Dolly Varden present, although continuation of a general shift to larger size classes over time was again seen.
+Dolly Varden captures at Tributary Creek Site 9 in 2009 were moderate after three low-capture years, with a shift to somewhat smaller size classes including those typically associated with young of the year Dolly Varden.
+A very few coho salmon (Oncorhynchus kisutch) were captured at Greens Creek Below Pond D Site 54, leading to continued concern about fish passage over the downstream falls area.
+It is unclear from the size classes present whether or not any coho captured were young of the year fish.
+Coho salmon captures at Tributary Creek Site 9 were at a moderate level, particularly noteworthy because of the very low water levels during sampling.
+Total fish densities per square meter of wetted stream area among the three sites were lower at Greens Creek Below Pond D Site 54 than at Upper Greens Creek Site 48 for the first time in nine years of biomonitoring sampling, with Tributary Creek Site 9 having the highest total fish density of the three sites.

-The ranges of whole body concentrations of metals in juvenile Dolly Varden tissues in 2008 were generally similar to, or somewhat elevated from, those found in previous years' samples at each site.
-There were no statistical differences in tissue metals concentrations between the two Greens Creek sites in 2008.
-The year-to-year comparisons showed significantly or substantially higher levels in 2008 of silver, lead, selenium, and zinc at Site 48, and of cadmium and selenium at Site 54, than were found at those sites during in at least one previous year's sampling.
-There were no statistical differences between tissue metals concentrations in 2008 samples from Tributary Creek Site 9 and those found during the previous years' sampling at that site.
-Tissues of juvenile Dolly Varden from Tributary Creek Site 9 captured in 2008 continued to have different metals concentrations characteristics than did tissues from Dolly Varden from the two Greens Creek sites (48 and 54).

-Greens Creek fish had significantly higher copper and zinc while Tributary Creek fish had significantly higher silver and lead.
+The ranges of whole body concentrations of metals in juvenile Dolly Varden tissues in 2009 were generally lower than or similar to those found in previous years' samples at each site, except for cadmium at Greens Creek Below Pond D Site 54 and selenium at both Greens Creek sites.
+There were no statistical differences in tissue metals concentrations between the two Greens Creek sites in 2009 except for a significantly lower level of lead at Site 48 than at Site 54.
+The year-to-year comparisons showed the only significantly or substantially higher metal levels in 2009 compared to all previous years to be for selenium at both of the Greens Creek sites.
+Tissues of juvenile Dolly Varden from Tributary Creek Site 9 captured in 2009 continued to have different metals concentrations characteristics than did tissues from Dolly Varden captured at the two Greens Creek sites (48 and 54).
+Greens Creek fish had significantly higher cadmium, copper, and zinc and substantially higher selenium, while Tributary Creek fish had significantly higher concentrations of silver.